 Water is a vital resource for both life and our operations.
-For this reason, our objective is to optimize our water use in order to reduce our water withdrawals and consumption and preserve water quality throughout our production chain.
-To this end and as part of our drive for continuous improvement, we are investing in water knowledge and management.
+We therefore strive to optimize our water use in order to reduce our water withdrawals and consumption, and preserve water quality throughout our production chain.
+To this end, we continuously improve our water knowledge and management.

-Our goal is very clear: we want to limit as much as possible the impact of our activities on water resources everywhere we operate, across the life cycle of our facilities and products.
+We leverage our expertise to limit as much as possible the impact of our activities on water resources wherever we operate, across the life cycle of our facilities and products.

 To achieve this, our approach is part of a long-term strategy that is formalized in our Safety Health Environment Quality Charter.
 We implement this strategy – which is designed to avoid and limit water risks – throughout the lifespan of our projects to minimize the impact of our operations on water.